bernardwolff/sandbox/README.md

-git push origin improvements # pushes the local improvements branch to the remote named 'origin' git checkout master # switches back to master git stash pop # pulls out all the changes from the last stash into the working tree, and deletes the stash finish work on foo.txt git commit -am "finally got foo.txt working" # commits foo.txt to local master branch git push # pushes foo.txt to master branch on origin remote
+git push origin improvements # pushes the local improvements branch to the remote named 'origin' git checkout master # switches back to master git stash pop # pulls out all the changes from the last stash into the working tree, and deletes the stash git checkout bar.txt # undoes changes on bar.txt (the changes were in the stash) finish work on foo.txt git commit -am "finally got foo.txt working" # commits foo.txt to local master branch git push # pushes foo.txt to master branch on origin remote